 Another factor to consider is demand.
-With the world’s gold reserves lower than ever and general demand in many countries higher than ever before, many experts predict that the metal will remain a highly valuable commodity for many years to come.
+With the world’s central banks increasing their gold reserves, and general demand in many countries higher than ever before, many experts predict that the metal will remain a highly valuable commodity for many years to come.

 Figures released by the World Gold Council have shown a year-on-year increase in gold and silver demand; both for investors and for industrial purposes.
 For the former, it's about preserving wealth and diversifying their portfolios to get strong returns.
 For industry, we're seeing more and more gold and silver used in modern technology, whether it's smartphones, electric cars, or solar panels.

 Gold investment is experiencing growing demand in China and India in particular.
 European countries including Germany, Switzerland, Turkey and France have also experienced record uplifts in consumer demand.

 With both consumers and Central Banks in many of the world's most powerful economies buying unparalleled amounts of the precious metal, has there ever been a better time to buy gold?